 Although still new, pay advance apps are cornering the market on more affordable short-term loan alternatives.
 You can get the money you’ve already made when you need it, and often at a much lower cost than payday loans.
 But most apps have strict eligibility criteria you’ll have to meet first.

 From there, it may take a few days for the app to confirm your identity and direct deposits.
-Once it does, you can navigate to its pay advance section and select and how much you’d like to borrow and submit your request.
+Once it does, you can navigate to its pay advance section and select how much you want to borrow.

 How much can I borrow?